 Even though there may not be much happening in the coastal gulf this month in the way of sight fishing it may be worth a look when it is warm.
 Migratory species such as king and Spanish mackerel, cobia and tripletail probably have moved further south, however they could reappear during warm ups.
 Also look for false albacore (little tunny) when it’s warm since they may move from offshore to inshore depending on where baitfish are located.

 January can be one of the toughest months of the year to fish.
 However if you are able to choose when to fish based on tides and weather, it can be good.
 Action is usually good as weather fronts approach.
 Following fronts, fishing may be tough for a couple of days so afternoons may fish better at that time.
 I’ll let the stage of the tide determine where to look for fish.
 When the tide is low, look for reds tailing on shallow grass or reds, trout and more in potholes or around docks.
 Look for reds or big trout cruising on shallow grass flats on sunny afternoons when the tide is high.
-Whatever you choose to do, please limit your kill, don’t kill your limit!
+Our natural resources are under constant pressure from red tides fueled by agricultural and residential runoff, freezes, increasing fishing pressure and habitat loss and degradation, please limit your kill, don’t kill your limit!